George Bradburn: The year of the "World's Convention"

 Just before the World's Anti-Slavery Convention opened, the British organiser Joseph Sturge explained that female delegates would not be allowed.
 This "insane innovation, this woman-intruding delusion," was rebuked by the leading English Anti-Slavery members.
 Some of the male delegates from America sided with the women, including George Bradburn, Wendell Phillips, James Mott, William Adam, Isaac Winslow, J. P. Miller and Henry B. Stanton.
+Bradburn said during the debate "Prove to me, gentlemen, that your Bible sanctions the slavery of woman — the complete subjugation of one-half the race to the other — and I should feel that the best work I could do for humanity would be to make a grand bonfire of every Bible in the Universe".
 William Lloyd Garrison, who was not there until the 17th, refused to take his seat until there was equality in seating.
 Henry Grew spoke in favour of the men's rights to exclude women despite his daughter being one of the excluded delegates.
 The American women had to join the other female observers like Lady Byron and were not allowed to participate in the convention.
 Not only was the equality of the sexes debated, but Bradburn said that "introducing any such words as 'Christian,' 'Religious,' and the like, by which persons of any religion whatever, or of no religion whatever, should be excluded from the Anti-Slavery platform.